European support for climate tech and zero-carbon industry in response to an ambitious US program: why it's important for both the climate and Europe

 The IRA has an obvious protectionist component, as it aims to subsidize companies that locate their industries on American soil.

-For Thierry Breton, European Commissioner for the European Market, this is a clear distortion of competition, with "a risk (in the event of no European response) that whole swathes of our industry will disappear".
+For Thierry Breton, European Commissioner for the European Market, this is a clear distortion of competition, with "a risk (in the event of a failure by Europe to respond) that whole swathes of our industry will disappear".

-Indeed, by the end of 2022, concrete cases of investments sucked in by the IRA are multiplying... like this "major company in the reprocessing field approached by the U.S. administration, which offered to finance up to 70% of its investment, guarantee ten years of outlets and secure a long-term energy supply contract 4 to 5 times cheaper than in Europe!"
+By the end of 2022, more and more cases of investments getting drawn in by the IRA were being reported... such as “a major reprocessing company approached by the U.S. administration, which offered to fund up to 70% of its investment, guarantee ten years of market opportunities and secure a long-term energy supply contract for 4 to 5 times less than in Europe!”

 1. Alignment with IRA